|

 on the right is a Meissen porcelain; Germany; ca.1770.

-Small White Dogs.
+First: Small White Dogs.

-than modern Maltese, with upright ears, a coarse coat, and appearing in a variety
+those were sturdier than modern Maltese, with upright ears, a coarse coat,

-of colors.
-The name "Blanquito" referred to the white ones, and were
+and appearing in a variety of colors.
+The name "Blanquito" referred

-well distributed throughout Europe - mentioned in Latin by Aristotle (384 BC
+- mentioned in Latin by Aristotle (384 BC – 322 BC).
+The Romans selected

-– 322 BC).
-The Romans selected the Blanquito for its pure white coat, and Roman
+the Blanquito for its pure white coat, and Roman Emperor Claudius owned

-a common theme for elaborately decorated Roman vases (example below).
+for elaborately decorated Roman vases (example below).

-Small Soft-Coated Dogs.
+Then: Small Soft-Coated Dogs.

 Over the ages, Blanquito appeared with increasingly softer